Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 The following tests may be done in rare cases:

 The treatment for bad breath depends on the cause of the unpleasant odor.
-Treatments include:
+Treatments may include the following.

 Many cases of bad breath can be treated at home.
 Home treatment consists of: